This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

-Pardot are great at listening to customers and an exciting update they’ve made is to Automation Rules.
+Pardot is great at listening to customers and an exciting update the company has made is to Automation Rules.

 Previously, Automation Rules would only run once per prospect.
 This is a bit of a nightmare when you have situations where your prospects meet criteria more than once.
 Renewals, reminders and notifications are to name a few examples.

 This new feature is a game changer in quite a few ways.